 Pictured (left to right) Members of the Qoints team: Harris Maxwell, Cory Rosenfield, Blake Adams, Grace Demill, Brock Ney, Daniel Tabak

-As the clouds of the long weekend blew away to reveal amazing patio weather, Qoints & N100 hosted our 2nd annual startup BBQ on Tuesday August 8, 2017.
+As the clouds of the long weekend blew away to reveal amazing patio weather, Qoints & N100 hosted the 2nd annual startup BBQ on Tuesday August 8, 2017.
 With over a hundred passionate members of the Northumberland startup community in attendance, guests enjoyed good food and company outside of the Mill Pub & Restaurant in beautiful Cobourg, Ontario while taking part in this celebration of entrepreneurship.
 Our CEO & Co-founder, Cory Rosenfield, welcomed attendees and opened the conversation on innovation in Northumberland County, setting the stage for some very exciting announcements.

 Pictured (left to right): Rick Holmes (Chairman of the Northumberland CFDC Board of Directors), Wendy Curtis (Executive Director of the Northumberland CFDC), Nisha Sarveswaran (CEO and Co-founder of Ambience Data), Cory Rosenfield (CEO and Co-founder of Qoints), and John Hayden (Manager, N100/N1M)